georgeselkassouf/Amazon-Web-Scraper/README.md

 Using a while loop, the function will run each 1 day to get the price.

 All the results are saved in a csv file.

+When the desired price is reached, an email will be sent to the user notifying him of the price drop.